khaansec/khaansec.github.io/_posts_WIP/2025-06-09-Adventures-With-Open-Source-Projects.md

 As I used the site, I noticed some small things that would have made my searches easier or more reliable, such as an incomplete list of supported opperating systems.
 For example, If an executable is a .exe file, the supported OS is going to be Windows.
 I point this out not to poke fun, but highlight something small that pretty much anyone could contribute to.
 And on that point, there are so many projects out there that could use a little help, and I encourage you to find one that interests you and contribute to it.

-Along this journey, I also inadvertently included my .vs/ folder in both a commit and a pull request; not just to my forked main branch, but also to the actua main branch.
+Along this journey, I also inadvertently included my .vs/ folder in both a commit and a pull request; not just to my forked main branch, but also to the actual main branch.
 I kind of assumed that it was already included in my .gitgnore file, but for some reason it was not.
 For those just starting, .gitignore is a file that tells git which files or directories to ignore in a project.
 It is a good practice to include things like build artifacts, temporary files, and IDE-specific files and folders (like the .vs/ folder) in this file to keep your repository clean and focused on the source code.

 In case this ever happens to you, I have included below what looks to be the best steps to take to remove the .vs/ folder from commits and a repository.
 Grabbed it from Google's AI preview, so I can't take credit for it, though I did review it myself and asked some friends who are better at git than me before running it.